 - You can temporarily unfreeze your credit to allow the insurance company to see your credit information.

 - If your insurance company told you your premiums increased specifically due to a credit freeze, you can file a complaint with the insurance commissioner.
-Our consumer advocates can look at your policy to find out if the company is charging you more because of a credit freeze, which they are not allowed to do.
+Our consumer advocates can look at your policy to find out if the company is charging you more because of a credit freeze.
 NOTE: It is legal in Washington state to raise premiums if you have a low credit score.

 What is the difference between no hit, no score and a credit freeze?